Everything a Solar EPC Should Know About Smart EV Charging

 How to Manage All These Energy Supplies?

-Solar EV charging stations coupled with a grid offer control strategies for behind the meter or in front of the meter applications.
+Solar EV charging stations integrated with the grid enable control strategies for both behind-the-meter and front-of-the-meter applications.
 Implementing an EV charging controller can optimize the charging process, ensuring efficient integration with various energy sources and enhancing the overall performance of the charging station.

-It is made apparent that a successful synergy might be possible using smart control strategies implemented by controllers such as Elum.
-The points below highlight why a monitoring and control system is essential for delivering the services associated with the terminal.
+It is evident that effective synergy can be achieved through smart control strategies, such as those provided by controllers like Elum’s ePowerControl EV.
+The following points illustrate why a robust monitoring and control system is essential for delivering the services associated with the terminal.

-The ePowerControl technology is connected to PV inverters, EV chargers, BESS, and meters in order to monitor and control each device separately in order to:
+The ePowerControl technology connects to PV inverters, EV chargers, BESS, and meters enabling independent monitoring and control of each device to:

 - Vehicle-to-Grid (V2G): Manages EV battery charging/discharging based on utility signals

-- Solar Controller: optimizes solar input for efficient real-time charging & demand
+- Solar Optimization: Optimizes solar input for efficient real-time charging and demand management